frslabs/forus-ios/README.md

   - forus.livenessMode = LivenessMode.eyeBlink.rawValue

     This mode offer liveness check through eyeblink detection on face

+  - forus.callAntiSpoof = true / false (Boolean)    ***(Required)***

+    If antispoof is needed have to pass true boolean.
+    If antispoof is not needed have to make it as false boolean.

+ - forus.timeDuration = 8 (Int)  ***(Optional)***
+     Default it is 8 sec if not set.
+     If need to set maximum limit is 60sec and minimum is 8sec.
+     If time is not needed, timeout option is there need to make it as 0sec.

   - forus.isTimeOnFaceNeeded = true / false (Boolean) ***(Optional)***

      If we need time to show on face we need to pass true boolean.